-This program allows for cutters of all experience levels to compete for NCHA titles.
+Cutters of all experience and participation levels can now compete for NCHA titles.